pts/dosmc/README.txt

 window, run prog.exe or prog.com .
 The expected output is `ZYfghiHello!'
 (without the quotes).

+dosmc is an acronym for Deterministic Optimizing Small Model Compiler, where ``small model'' signifies the 16-bit pointer size and the resulting 64 KiB memory limits (of the executable).
+The prefix DOS also refers to the target system (MS-DOS and compatible, including DOSBox and FreeDOS).

+dosmc is a cross-compiler: you can run it on a modern (32-bit or 64-bit) host system to produce 16-bit DOS executables.

 If you want to write tiny DOS .exe and .com executables in assembly instead, see http://github.com/pts/pts-nasm-fullprog